Skip to main content

 expand_more

-Avoid mailing between December 18 and January 5; mail volume spikes and your piece competes with holiday noise.
-The first two weeks of February and the first two weeks of September are historically the strongest delivery windows for B2B print-shop campaigns.
+Avoid mailing between December 18 and January 5, when USPS volume peaks and your piece competes with holiday noise.
+The first two weeks of February and September tend to be strong delivery windows for B2B printer campaigns.

 05